-All employees bound by this Code may ask questions, on an anonymous or confidential basis, seek clarifications and advice, and direct queries about whether specific actions (real or hypothetical) comply with the Code of Business Ethics and Professional Conduct and associated policies, to the Organisation's Legal Department.
+All employees bound by this Code may ask questions, seek clarifications and advice, and direct queries about whether specific actions (real or hypothetical) comply with the Code of Business Ethics and Professional Conduct and associated policies, to the Organisation's Legal Department.
 Whenever requested, the Legal Department will ensure that the identity of the Employee and the issues reported are not disclosed.
 The email specifically set up for this purpose is as follows: legal@amorim.com.